a-maccormack/nand2tetris/notes/README.md

 |1|1|0|0|
 |1|1|1|0|

+We must focus on the rows that expect a 1, and form functions that only return 1 on that particular row.

 ### Finding applicable function for row 1:
 ```
 (NOT(x) AND NOT(y) AND NOT(z)) = 1
 ```
 This function gets a value of 1 on the first row, but 0 for all other table rows.
-Because of this, we must move to the the next table row that expects a 1.
+We must move to the the next table row that expects a 1.
 In our case, it's located on row #3.

 ### Finding applicable function for row 3:
 ```